ShivashishY/shiva/content/posts/what-is-ico.md

 ICO is one of the best and easiest way for an individual or company to raise funds for their projects, and at the same time not only companies but also people invest in his project.

 Whenever a company has to raise money for its project / start-up, then for that they use ICO i.e. Initial Coin Offering.
-Simply put, the process of raising funds for the company&#39;s product through crowdfunding is done through ICO.
+Simply put, the process of raising funds for the company's product through crowdfunding is done through ICO.

 According to a report, in November 2017, around 50 offers are happening every month.
 Which is a very big number.